Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 tests in educational institutions

-higher professional education
+higher vocational education

 15 calendar